philippe-lemaire/cairn-eo/cairn-srd.md

 Use the following template to model any more sophisticated Monster or NLudantaj Karacteroj:

 **Name**
-X HP, X Armor, X FOR, X LER, X VOL, Weapon (dX, special items, qualities)
+X TP, X Armor, X FOR, X LER, X VOL, Weapon (dX, special items, qualities)

 - Engaging descriptor of appearance or demeanor
 - Quirk, tactic, or peculiarity making this NLudantaj Karacteroj unique